People often ask our criminal lawyers the question, “Is threatening someone against the law in Australia?”

 NSW Legislation

-It states that a person who stalks or intimidates another person with the intention of causing the other person to fear physical or mental harm is guilty of an offence.
+It states that a person who stalks or intimidates another person intending to cause the other person to fear physical or mental harm is guilty of an offence.
 The maximum penalty is imprisonment for 5 years or 50 penalty units, or both.

 In Australia, the law addresses threats through various legal avenues, encompassing legislation related to assault, harassment, stalking, and intimidation.
 The nature of these laws differs across states and territories.
-However, their purpose is to safeguard individuals from harm, fear, or intimidation induced by threats.
+However, what matters is not the differing laws of every Australian state.
+What matters is that these laws safeguard individuals from harm, fear, or intimidation induced by threats.

 The legal consequences for making threats in Australia can be severe, and penalties depend on the specific circumstances of the case, including the nature of the threat, the intent behind it, and its impact on the victim.
 Penalties may include fines, restraining orders, community service, or imprisonment, depending on the severity of the offence and the relevant state or territory laws.

-Seeking legal advice is crucial if you’re facing threats or have been accused of making threats.
-Consulting with a lawyer who specialises in the laws of the specific Australian jurisdiction where the incident occurred can provide guidance on your rights and the legal options available.
+So, it’s important to seek legal help, especially if the harassment and threats you receive are concerning.
+Our lawyers specialise in the laws of the specific Australian jurisdiction where the incident occurred and can provide guidance on your rights and the legal options available, such as an AVO.
 Whether you are dealing with threats of sexual assault, common assault or damage to property, seek advice today.